EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    Categories manually created for the static two-color 'low-FRET' DNA sample

 After categorization, we moved on to the *Histograms* tab to plot the results.
-As you can see on Fig. 67, we first chose the Dynamic category by clicking on the plus sign beside it, then for the Plot Mode we chose the FRET Efficiency (apparent) to be the x axis, and on the Display Settings we chose the histogram type to be framewise.
+As you can see on Fig. 67, we first chose the .... category by clicking on the plus sign beside it, then for the Plot Mode we chose the FRET Efficiency (apparent) to be the x axis, and on the Display Settings we chose the histogram type to be framewise.

 .. _automatic1:
 Automatic data analysis and correction